-- The Exchange will notify all Tribal leaders of the annual consultation at least 30 calendar days prior to the meeting. - Notification of the consultation will be provided both electronically and via postal service
+- The Exchange will strive to provide Tribal leaders with a Save-the-Date notification for the consultation at least 90 days in advance of the meeting. - The Exchange will provide a consultation agenda to Tribal leaders at least 30 calendar days prior to the meeting. - Notification of the consultation will be provided both electronically and via postal service.